sanjeewk/Car-Production-Simulation/README.md

 # Car-Production-Simulation
-A multithread program in C that simulates a car production line with limited storage space and worksd and all parts being made when needed.
+A multithread program in C that simulates a car production line with limited storage space and workers and all parts being made when needed.
 It solves the producer consume problem.

 In the producer-consumer problem, there is a Producer that creates a resource and a COnsumer that consumes the resource.
 The producers and consumers share the same memory buffer that is of fixed-size.